 Doncic scores 29 points as Mavericks top Thunder 119-110 to tie series at 1-1

 P.J.
-Washington added 29 points and 11 rebounds for the Mavericks.
+Washington added 29 points and 11 rebounds and made 7 of 11 3-pointers for the Mavericks.
 He averaged 12.9 points in the regular season.

+“I thought P.J. set the tone," Dallas coach Jason Kidd said.
+"We played through him a little bit in the post and I think that sparked him.
+He was big for us tonight.”

-Kyrie Irving added nine points and 11 assists for the No. 5-seeded Mavericks, who host Game 3 on Saturday.
+Kyrie Irving added nine points and 11 assists for the No. 5-seeded Mavericks, who host Game 3 on Saturday after taking home-court advantage from the top-seeded Thunder.

 Shai Gilgeous-Alexander had 33 points, 12 rebounds and eight assists, and Jalen Williams added 20 points for the Thunder, who lost for the first time in the postseason and allowed more than 100 points for the first time in their six playoff games.